OpenEvalProject/evals/manuscripts/elife-06508/v2/manuscript.md

 Cumulatively, our results suggest that Perforin-2 is an effector for cellular defense against pathogenic bacteria in professional phagocytes and in other cells.
 The ubiquity of Perforin-2 expression suggests a critical importance in cellular defenses of many, if not all, tissue against pathogenic bacteria.
 The findings raise the question of the molecular mechanisms by which Perforin-2 exerts its potent bactericidal function.

-## Perforin-2 accumulates in membranes enclosing bacteria and is associated with bacterial lysis
+### Perforin-2 accumulates in membranes enclosing bacteria and is associated with bacterial lysis

-The MACPF domain of Perforin-2 suggests that it is a pore-forming protein similar to the pore-formers of complement (C9) and cytotoxic lymphocytes (Perforin-1) (
+The MACPF domain of Perforin-2 suggests that it is a pore-forming protein similar to the pore-formers of complement (C9) and cytotoxic lymphocytes (Perforin-1) (Podack and Tschopp, 1982; Dennert and Podack, 1983; Law et al., 2010).
+In analogy to C9 and perforin-1, pore-formation by the MACPF domain of Perforin-2 on the bacterial surface may constitute the lethal hit.
+However, Perforin-2, unlike C9 and Perforin-1, is anchored in membrane vesicles with its MACPF domain predicted to reside inside the vesicle or outside on the plasma membrane (Figure 4A).
+Therefore we decided to study the cell biology of Perforin-2 in resting cells and following bacterial infection.

 ![Figure 4.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig4-v2.jpg)

 **Figure 4.:** (A) Schematic demonstrating proposed orientation of Perforin-2 in vesicles.
 (B) Fractionation results of endogenous Perforin-2 from human macrophages.
 (Lane L) is a post-nuclear lysate control, (Lane 1–8) are individual fractions corresponding with specific indicated organelles.
 (C) Overexpression of murine Perforin-2-GFP in murine BV2 microglial cells.
 (D–F) Confocal images taken 5 min after S. typhimurium infection in Perforin-2-GFP + Perforin-2 siRNA transfected BV2 cells.
 White arrows denote extracellular S. typhimurium, red arrows highlight a DNA cloud corresponding with S. typhimurium (D) DAPI only, (E) Perforin-2-GFP only, (F) Merge of DAPI and Perforin-2-GFP.
 (G–I) Confocal images taken 5 min after Escherichia coli-GFP infection in Perforin-2-RFP + Perforin-2 siRNA transfected BV2 cells.
 Arrows point to extracellular E. coli-GFP that has made contact but is still extracellular with normal bacilli morphology maintained.
 (G) E. coli-GFP only, (H) Perforin-2-RFP only, and (I) merge E. coli-GFP and Perforin-2-RFP.
-Fractions in B were probed as follows: Cytoplasm—MEK1/2; Early Endosome—EEA1; Lysosome—Lamp1; ER—calreticulin; Golgi—Golgin-97; Mitochondria—Prohibitin; Peroxisome—Catalase; Plasma Membrane—Cadherin.DOI: http://dx.doi.org/10.7554/eLife.06508.016
+Fractions in B were probed as follows: Cytoplasm—MEK1/2; Early Endosome—EEA1; Lysosome—Lamp1; ER—calreticulin; Golgi—Golgin-97; Mitochondria—Prohibitin; Peroxisome—Catalase; Plasma Membrane—Cadherin.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** (A-L) We used RAW264.7 macrophages which constitutively express Perforin-2 and studied the subcellular localization of fluorescent Perforin-2.
 RAW264.7 macrophages were transfected with Perforin-2-RFP and stimulated with IFN-γ and LPS for 14 hr to induce a shift towards M1 macrophages.
 Cells were fixed and stained as indicated.
-These images are representative of 3 separate experiments.DOI: http://dx.doi.org/10.7554/eLife.06508.017
+These images are representative of 3 separate experiments.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig4-figsupp2-v2.jpg)

 **Figure 4—figure supplement 2.:** (A-F) BV2 cell line overexpressing Perforin-2-GFP infected with S. typhimurium.
 Images are collected 5 min post-infection.
-Arrows indicate extracellular S. typhimurium that has maintained the normal shape of S. typhimurium-likely attributed to not being surrounded by the bactericidal Perforin-2-GFP.DOI: http://dx.doi.org/10.7554/eLife.06508.018
+Arrows indicate extracellular S. typhimurium that has maintained the normal shape of S. typhimurium-likely attributed to not being surrounded by the bactericidal Perforin-2-GFP.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig4-figsupp3-v2.jpg)

-**Figure 4—figure supplement 3.:** E. coli-GFP within minutes of infection.BV2 microglia were transfected with Perforin-2-RFP and stimulated overnight with IFN-γ.
+**Figure 4—figure supplement 3.:** BV2 microglia were transfected with Perforin-2-RFP and stimulated overnight with IFN-γ.
 Transfected cells were infected with E. coli-GFP for several minutes upon which the cells were fixed and imaged.
 Arrows point to extracellular E. coli-GFP.
 (A) Perforin-2-RFP only, (B) E. coli-GFP only, (C) Merge of Perforin-2-RFP and E. Coli-GFP.
-Yellow in (C) corresponds with colocalization of Perforin-2-RFP with E. coli-GFP.DOI: http://dx.doi.org/10.7554/eLife.06508.019
+Yellow in (C) corresponds with colocalization of Perforin-2-RFP with E. coli-GFP.

 In lieu of antibodies capable of detecting native endogenous Perforin-2, as these reagents are not currently available, we transfected c-terminal tagged Perforin-2–RFP or–GFP into cells in which endogenous Perforin-2 was knocked down.
 The Perforin-2 fusion proteins were functionally active as shown above in complementation studies (Figure 1, Figure 3—figure supplement 1).
 In a murine macrophage cell line (RAW264.7) tagged murine Perforin-2 was localized to ER, Golgi, and early endosomes based on its overlay with ER tracker, GM130, and EEA1 respectively (Figure 4, Figure 4—figure supplement 1).